aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/implement-lossy-gif-compressor/_index.md

 ---
-title: How to Compress GIF Using Aspose.PSD for Java
+title: How to Convert PSD to GIF Using Aspose.PSD for Java – Lossy Compressor
 linktitle: Implement Lossy GIF Compressor
 second_title: Aspose.PSD Java API
-description: Learn how to compress GIF files, convert PSD to GIF, and reduce GIF file size using Aspose.PSD for Java's lossy compressor.
-Follow this Java image compression tutorial.
+description: Learn how to convert psd to gif with Aspose.PSD for Java and reduce file size.
+This java image compression tutorial walks through the lossy GIF compressor step‑by‑step.
 weight: 13
 url: /java/advanced-image-manipulation/implement-lossy-gif-compressor/
 date: 2026-02-09